What is severance?

 How much severance pay am I entitled to in Ontario?

 Check your contract for a termination clause that might have a formula for how much severance you should get.
-Otherwise, if there is no termination clause (or if you think the termination clause might be void), call us, and we will calculate your severance from past cases in a free consultation.
+Otherwise, if there is no termination clause (or if you think the termination clause might be void), book a meeting and we will calculate your severance from past cases in a consultation.

 Can I get employment insurance if I got a severance?